Click here to listen to a reading of this blog:

 All of those symptoms mentioned above, besides the fatigue, had gone.

-I was still on NDT and doing well, although still had adrenal fatigue, but my quality of life was good and I was generally doing well day-to-day.
-My GP was happy with my progress on the medication and continued to monitor me closely, adjusting my dosage with me.
+I was still on NDT and doing well, although still had adrenal issues, but my quality of life was good and I was generally doing well day-to-day.
+My GP was happy with my progress on the medication and continued to run thyroid blood tests every few months, adjusting my dosage with me (we would discuss how I felt and what I felt was the best move forward with his input too).

 It was from this time that I started being able to live without my hypothyroidism being a conscious thought or problem.